Racecaller. Occasional harness driver

 Priest.
 Counsellor.
 Host of Family Counsellor Program.

 Father Gerard can still remember being called in to the old 3UZ late on a Sunday night to host the very first Family Counsellor Program.
-That was nearly 40 years ago, and the program has been on-air continuously ever since, which must be an Australian broadcasting record.
+That was more than 40 years ago, and the program has been on-air continuously ever since, which must be an Australian broadcasting record.
 Fr Gerard still gets immense satisfaction from listening to callers in their times of joy or need, and helping where he can.
 The rest of the week, Fr Gerard is a parish Priest, a Counsellor with Catholic Care, and official historian for the North Melbourne Football Club.

 Greyhound owner and breeder.
 Carnival's greyhound form expert.